Kerem-Haeger/filmhive_backend/README.md

 The FilmHive API is deployed using Heroku as a web service with a PostgreSQL database.

+> **Note:**
+> A small number of test user accounts and reviews have been intentionally left in the deployed database to demonstrate review creation, permissions, and aggregation behaviour.
+> Reviews are primarily associated with a limited set of films (e.g. *The Avengers*) to make assessment and testing clearer.

 ### Deployment Platform

 - Heroku (web dyno)